 What is nanobiotechnology?

-Nanobiotechnology is a research field that combines the knowledge and tools of the physical sciences, life sciences, engineering, public health, and medicine at the molecular scale to seeks new solutions to health and environmental problems.
+Nanobiotechnology is a research field that combines the knowledge and tools of the physical sciences, life sciences, biology, engineering, public health, and medicine at the molecular scale to seek new solutions to health and environmental problems.
 This exciting field is generating new therapies, devices, diagnostic tools, and deeper knowledge about the relationship between cells and disease.
 It’s a tiny science with huge research and technological potential.

 How small is nanotechnology?